Unleashing the potential of global Britain for life sciences: Leading innovation, access and uptake

 Julia Dudley, Deputy Director, Innovation and Growth, Office for Life Sciences, DHSC/BEIS

-David Peacock, Managing Director UK&I, MSD
+David Peacock, Vice President and Managing Director UK&I, MSD